Usage: python gen.py

 for entry in data:

-pod_file.write(f"\n=item B<{entry['name']}> =I<{ '|'.join(option['key'] for option in entry['options']) }>\n\n{entry['description']}\n\n")
+pod_file.write(f"\n=item B<{entry['name']}> =I<{ '|'.join(option['key'] for option in entry['options']) }>\n\n{entry['description']}{' Availble in WowBox64.' if entry['wine'] else ''}\n\n")

 for option in entry['options']:

-pod_file.write(f" * {option['key']} : {option['description']} {"[Default]" if option['default'] else ""}\n")
+pod_file.write(f" * {option['key']} : {option['description']} {'[Default]' if option['default'] else ''}\n")

 pod_file.write("\n")